calebstein1/StardewVariableSeasons/README.md

+## Stardew Valley 1.6 Update

-## NOTICE: Not yet compatible with Stardew Valley 1.6.
-Support is in development.
+The mod builds and the core functionality runs properly with Stardew Valley 1.6.
+There will be a binary release once feature parity is reached with the pre-1.6 version, check the status of that on the development roadmap list below.
+Do note that save files used with the pre-1.6 version may not be compatible with the new version due to differences in how the season is tracked.
+I'm not sure if there's an easy way to fix this, but if this is an issue you come up against, please open an issue and I'll see about making a migration tool.

 ### 1.6 Development Roadmap (if a feature isn't listed, it's already working)

 - [x] Season changes on randomly rolled day
-- [ ] Birthdays and festivals occur on the proper calendar day
+- [X] Birthdays and festivals occur on the proper calendar day
 - [ ] General store stock contains current and next season inventory

 # Stardew Variable Seasons